OpenVINO™ Explainable AI Toolkit (2/3): Deep Dive#

 image,

-# Return saliency maps for 2 named labels
+# Return saliency maps for 2 named labels, possible if label_names is provided

 label_names=imagenet_labels,